nikovett/charging-planner/CONTEXT.md

 1. **No prior record** → deliver.
 Nothing to compare against.
 2. **Prior schedule used forecast data** → deliver, regardless of window liveness, *unless* this plan is also forecast-based and produced byte-identical windows to the prior one.
 A forecast-based schedule is an estimate; once real prices are available (or the forecast itself has moved) it should always be allowed to correct it, even if that means interrupting a session the forecast-based plan already started.
 But two close-together forecast-based triggers with an unchanged result aren't a correction — that's a redundant retrigger before real prices have published yet, and forcing a redelivery there would burn an API call for nothing (falls through to rule 4 instead, which skips it as unchanged).
-3. **This run's window is live** (already open — see "Planning horizon resolution" above) **and the prior plan predates that same window's start** (`configured_window_start_utc` matches) → skip.
+3. **This run's window is live** (already open — see "Window resolution" above) **and the prior plan predates that same window's start** (`configured_window_start_utc` matches) → skip.
 The prior plan is an already-committed pre-window schedule; redelivering here risks cutting off whatever it already started.
 The window-instance match matters: without it, a live run for a *new* window could be wrongly blocked by an unrelated, already-completed plan from a previous cycle (e.g. Monday's completed plan blocking Tuesday's legitimate live delivery).
 4. **Otherwise, diff the scheduled windows** against the prior record — identical → skip (nothing changed, nothing to gain from redelivering); different → deliver.

 The record is written only after a *successful* delivery — a failed attempt leaves no record, so the next run retries normally rather than being mistaken for "already handled."

+**Why identifier-level (`profile`, `handler`, `charge_point_id`), not profile-level.** A profile can deliver to more than one charger — both `deliveries:` entries and `charge_point_id` support lists in the schema.
+A profile-level record couldn't express Guiding Principle 1 correctly once that happens:
+- **Partial failure would get lost.** If charger A succeeds and charger B fails in the same run, each currently gets an accurate independent record — A correctly protected, B correctly retried next time.
+A profile-level record would have to collapse that into one flag, and either choice (mark "delivered" on any success, or withhold it on any failure) is wrong for the other charger.
+- **Independent real-world state would get conflated.** Two chargers under one profile can be in genuinely different states — one mid-session, one idle.
+A shared record can't distinguish "device A is charging, don't touch it" from "device B already finished, go ahead and correct it."
+- **The MyŠkoda rate limit is per-VIN**, not per-profile — so even the API-budget argument for this feature is inherently a per-device concern.

+A single-profile, single-charger setup (the common case) can't observe any difference between profile-level and identifier-level granularity — which is exactly why this distinction is easy to get wrong without deliberately designing for the multi-charger case up front.

-The decision itself has always been scoped per `(profile, handler, charge_point_id)` — deliberately, not accidentally, since a profile can deliver to more than one charger and each is an independent real-world device (see the design rationale a few paragraphs up: partial failure isolation, independent charging state, per-VIN rate limits).
-The skip *log messages* originally only named the profile ("Profile 'X': skipping delivery"), which didn't reflect that granularity — ambiguous about which of X's chargers was actually skipped if there were more than one.
+**The skip *log messages* originally only named the profile** ("Profile 'X': skipping delivery"), which didn't reflect the identifier-level granularity described above — ambiguous about which of X's chargers was actually skipped if there were more than one.
 Fixed: `should_skip_redundant_delivery` now takes `handler_name`/`charge_point_id` and logs `profile='X' handler='Y' charger='Z'`, matching the format already used by the surrounding "Delivering profile"/"Delivery succeeded"/"Delivery failed" messages.
-A claim about implementation granularity should be visible in what the implementation actually logs, not just in how it's coded.
+A claim about implementation granularity should be visible in what the implementation actually logs, not just in how it's coded — this was found only by re-reading real production logs after the fact, not by reasoning about the code in isolation.

----

-## Charge Amps integration
+### Charge Amps handler

 The official Charge Amps external API (`eapi.charge.space`) does not support scheduling, override control, or connector state reading — it only exposes basic charger control.
-Everything we use is only available via the web portal API (`my.charge.space`). `deliver_chargeamps.py` authenticates with the user's own credentials and uses this portal API directly.
+Everything used here is only available via the web portal API (`my.charge.space`). `deliver_chargeamps.py` authenticates with the user's own credentials and uses this portal API directly.

 **Schedule delivery always switches to Schedule mode.** `isActive: true` → mode switches AND windows are immediately enforced. `isActive: false` → mode switches but windows are NOT enforced. `isActive: true` is correct.

 **Override mechanism.** Always reads `isCharging` before delivery.
 If true, activates schedule override after delivery via `PUT /api/chargepoints/{id}/{connector_id}/schedule/override` — protects the current session.
-Override clears automatically when cable disconnects.
+Override clears automatically when the cable disconnects.

 **Override error codes treated as success:** `OverridingScheduleExists` (already active), `NoScheduleForConnector` (no active schedule).

 **Connector state fields** (confirmed from live API): `isCharging` (bool), `onBySchedule` / `offBySchedule`, `mode` (`"On"` / `"Off"` / `"Schedule"`), `ocppStatus`.

----

-## Easee integration
+### Easee handler

 `deliver_easee.py` written from official Easee API documentation.
 Untested against real hardware.